Highland Park Shooting: When Scanner Access Saved Lives

 - Independent verification of official accounts

-- Active shooter situations: Real-time alerts warn residents to shelter in place or avoid specific areas
+- During active shooter events, real-time radio traffic warns residents to shelter in place or avoid specific areas

-- Natural disasters: Tornado warnings, wildfire evacuations, and flood zones identified before official channels update
+- During natural disasters, tornado paths, wildfire evacuations, and flood zone boundaries reach people before official channels update

-- Bomb threats: Information about evacuations and safe perimeters
+- Bomb threat evacuations and safe perimeters get communicated immediately

-Despite evidence like Highland Park, police departments nationwide are encrypting radio communications at an accelerating pace.
-The reasons cited—officer safety, victim privacy—have zero documented evidence supporting them, according to multiple police departments' own records searches.
+Despite cases like Highland Park, police departments nationwide are encrypting radio at an accelerating pace.
+The stated reasons—officer safety, victim privacy—are unsupported by evidence in multiple departments' own records searches.

-Meanwhile, the documented benefits of open access—lives saved, accurate reporting, public accountability—are being eliminated.
+The documented benefits of open access—lives saved, accurate reporting, public accountability—disappear when a department flips the switch.

-In contrast to Highland Park's open communications, consider what happened in Chicago, where police radios are encrypted:
+Compare Highland Park's open communications to what unfolded in Chicago, where police radios are encrypted:

-An active gunman fired more than 40 shots outside a courthouse.
+A gunman fired more than 40 shots outside a courthouse.
 Police responded.
-But the public never knew in real time because radio communications were encrypted.
-No scanner alerts.
-No immediate media coverage.
-Just silence—followed 30 minutes later by a sanitized press release.
+The public never knew in real time.
+No scanner alerts, no immediate media coverage.
+Thirty minutes later, a sanitized press release.

 People near the courthouse had no idea they were in danger until it was over.